We now have the capability to add new dock configurations, so send your new dock sketches to firstname.lastname@example.org

 Thanks to J.T.’s comments, we have added a new dock configuration including Mooring Buoys.

-Thanks to Captain Dirk’s comments, we created a mostly north-facing dock configuration so that the orientation of the captain and the controls is consistent with the orientation of the boat.
+Thanks to Captain Dirk’s comments, we created a mostly north-facing and south-facing dock configuration so that the orientation of the captain and the controls is consistent with the orientation of the boat.

-Thanks to Alexander’s comments, we created a moving boat that traverses the screen from right to left and does not stop for anyone or anything.
+Thanks to Alexander’s comments, we created three moving boat options where a boat traverses the screen from right to left (at three different speeds) and does not stop for anyone or anything.

 This configuration was proposed by John who asked for a modification to the Man Overboard that would “Simulate backing down on a fish.”
 The fish moves quite a bit faster than the Man Overboard, otherwise it operates the same.